-This combines amazingly with Yavaris, as they can then attack 3 times in one activation (once from the Adar activation, two more times from Yavaris itself).
-The reason you want Adar on a different ship is so that he can have the squadron move and shoot, and then get the Yavaris double shot when it doesn't move.
-Adar combines great with the Rebellion's slew of aces, as some of those attacks (Luke, Wedge, Keyan, Ten Numb, Nym, Dutch, Norra....) get STUPID crazy when you can get 3 of them a turn.
-Have 3 shots from Luke that ignore all the shields of your opponent!
-Shut down 3 different squadrons from your opponent with Dutch!
+This combines amazingly with Yavaris, as they can then attack twice in one activation (once from the Adar activation, one more extra-strength time from Yavaris itself).
+The reason you want Adar on a different ship is so that he can have the squadron move and shoot, and then get the Yavaris shot when it doesn't move.
+Adar combines great with the Rebellion's slew of aces, as some of those attacks (Luke, Wedge, Keyan, Ten Numb, Nym, Dutch, Norra....) get STUPID crazy when you can get 2 of them a turn.
+Have 2 shots from Luke that ignore all the shields of your opponent!
+Shut down 2 different squadrons from your opponent with Dutch!
 Wipe shields like CRAZY with Norra!
 You're building a squadron heavy approach with this, but that's not bad.
 However, if you use him to re-activate a regular Y-wing or generic X-wing, he's not being used to his full potential.

 Think of him as almost an extra squadron you get to bring and activate.
 If you use him to get an extra Y-wing attack, you get another 10 points of squadron attacks for 10 points.
 A generic X-wing is another 13 points of attack for 10 points, a profit of 3 points.
 And if you use him to get another Keyan or Luke attack, you get another 20 points of attack for a purchased cost of 10 points.
 See why I'm telling you to have him activate your best squadrons?
 You end up using 410 points (in a fashion) that turn instead of 400, which is great.